 If you are interested in carving in the round, simple animals figures is a good place to start.
-With a simple animal figure you can learn while still producing a passable animal carving.
+With a simple animal figure you can learn while still producing a passable wood carved animal.
 Simple skill learned earn will be use later in more intricate carvings.
-As your skill increase so will the quality and designs of your wood animals.
+As your skill increase so will the quality and designs of your wooden animals.

 Carving a Merlin Falcon

 Learning to Carve animals can be easier than you think...with a few tools and an investment of time you can learn to carve any thing you want.
 Did you ever want to learn to carve but didn't know how to get started?
 Well now, with the advent of the Internet, you can learn to carve by viewing videos over the Internet.